KarchinLab/CHASMplus/rtd/quickstart_opencravat.rst

 .. image:: /images/store.png
     :align: center

 Search for CHASMplus in the store and then click the CHASMplus annotator.
+You can select either to install the default CHASMplus or a cancer type-specific version.

 .. image:: /images/search.png
     :align: center

-You can select either to install the default CHASMplus or a cancer type-specifc version by selecting a cancer type in the top right corner.
 Next, press the "install" button.

 .. image:: /images/install.png
     :align: center